 Is there anything nicer than spinning along a countryside road, on a bright, dry, crisp Autumn day?

-The Autumn series of cycles offers four bike rides in very different locations.
+The Autumn series of cycles offers numerous bike rides in very different locations.
 Each with it's own challenge, these bikes rides are an opportunity to explore areas that you may not be particularly familiar with.
 The individual routes are all stunning in their own right.
 Yet again, I find myself saying “Aren't we the luckiest people alive, getting to live where we live?” - So, who's in?
 Who fancies a 'Micro Adventure' on a Saturday morning?

 Please click here to familiarise yourself with the safety guidance in place for group rides during Covid-19, and complete a self-assessment personal screening questionnaire in advance of your bike ride.

 If you have a question for your ride leader in advance of the ride, please contact them through your dashboard, by clicking ‘ADD A DISCUSSION’ on this ride.
 Only the leader and those registered on this ride can view any questions/comments added through ‘VIEW DISCUSSION’ on their dashboard.

 Note that insurance cover is only extended for the duration of the individual bike ride you have registered to complete.

 I love my bike!
 I love adventure, being outside in the fresh air, on the move, all year round.
 I love how it makes me feel - Alive!
 I honestly believe the best experiences are shared experiences which is why I decided to register to become a Ride Leader.
 I want to share the 'Feel Good' with as many people as possible.
 We will never be as young again as we are now, let's give it a go and see what happens!